Olympics Boxing 2020 Ban: Speculations On Corruption And Crime Causes Concern For The Sport

 “The Thieves-in-Law has grown into a vast criminal organization which has spread throughout the former Soviet Union, Europe, and the United States, engaging in a variety of crimes, such as money laundering, extortion, bribery, and robbery.”

 However, even with the claims against Rakhimov, the entire AIBA stands by him.
-AIBA said that the IOC’s decision was disappointing, but the entire organization, including Rakhimov, said they will cooperate with government and IOC ” to restore confidence in AIBA’s financial management and in its integrity.”
+The AIBA said that the IOC’s decision was disappointing, but the entire organization, including Rakhimov, said they will cooperate with the government and IOC ” to restore confidence in AIBA’s financial management and in its integrity.”

 Falcinelli said that he believes in his successor and has faith that Rakhimov will be able to bring AIBA’s glory back and have boxing participate in the Tokyo Olympics.